bhqweb/bhqweb.github.io/_includes/forum004-a4.md

 church buildings over the years.
 This is being done from the point of view of what the style and form of the buildings indicates about Baptist life and beliefs.
-There is quite a variety of buildings to be seen today and to have an in·depth analysis of them will prove to be interesting and should result in a clearer perception of the importance influence they can have.
+There is quite a variety of buildings to be seen today and to have an inÂ·depth analysis of them will prove to be interesting and should result in a clearer perception of the importance influence they can have.